osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

   ```
 {{< /callout >}}

-Behind the scenes, oso looks up the `submitted_by` field on the provided
+Behind the scenes, Oso looks up the `submitted_by` field on the provided
 `Expense` instance and compares that value against the provided **actor**.
 And
 just like that, an actor can only see an expense if they submitted it!